Accusoft/barcode-xpress-for-net-framework-samples/README.md

       ...
     ]

-For the writer samples, a file called test-barcodes.bmp will be created in the bin/Debug folder that contains the generated barcode image.
+For the writer and Kanji/Kana samples, a file called test-barcodes.bmp will be created in the bin/Debug folder that contains the generated barcode image.

 _**NOTE:** Barcode Xpress runs in Watermark evaluation mode if started without a license and the barcode value will be partially hidden.
 If you would like to